JuliaDataScience/JuliaDataScience/contents/stats.md

 ### Mean {#sec:stats_central_mean}

-We have several ways to summarize data but the most common is to use the mean.
+The most common central tendency measure is the mean.
 **The mean, also known as average, is the sum of all measurements divided by the number of observations** and we generally denote it as "x bar":

 $$ \bar{x} = \frac{1}{n} \sum^n_{i=1} x_i = \frac{x_1 + x_2 + \cdots + x_n}{n}, $$ {#eq:mean}